scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Now consider a non-linear space: a manifold.
 A manifold :math:`M` of dimension :math:`m` is a space that is possibly curved but that looks like an :math:`m`-dimensional vector space in a small neighborhood of every point.
 A sphere, like the earth, is a good example of a manifold.
-What happens to the usual statistical theory when the data does not naturally belong to a linear space?
+What happens when we apply statistical theory defined for linear vector spaces to data that does not naturally belong to a linear space?
 For example, what happens if we want to perform statistics on the coordinates of world cities lying on the earth's surface: a sphere?
 Let us compute the mean of two data points on the sphere using the traditional definition of the mean.